-This year marks 30 years of impact for the Centre for Social Research in Health and to celebrate this milestone, we asked our staff, students, past directors, research collaborators and other supporters of our work to share their reflections about the centre.
+2020 marked 30 years of impact for the Centre for Social Research in Health and to celebrate this milestone, we asked our staff, students, past directors, research collaborators and other supporters of our work to share their reflections about the Centre.

 Happy 30th birthday to the Centre for Social Research in Health here at UNSW.
 Thank you for the research that you've done over the past three decades to improve our understanding of the individual, the social and the structural factors that influence health, health-related behaviours, experiences and outcomes from HIV to hepatitis c, to drug use, to COVID-19.

 Professor Ian Jacobs, President and Vice-Chancellor, UNSW Sydney (2015–2022)